BenjaminKobjolke/FastKeyboardScreenshot/README.md

 Note that you need to have sharex installed and configured for this to work.
 Currently te path is fixed to `C:\Program Files\ShareX\ShareX.exe`

+#### ocr

+Press o during the screenshot process to run ocr on the screenshot.
+The text will be copied to the clipboard and not the image.

 ## Licence

 GPL 2.0